-At UTS, Kate is a Lecturer in Interdisciplinary Design, teaching in first and second-year subjects across design history, design thinking and design futures.
-In addition, Kate lectures in the Fashion and Textiles program in second-year theory and Honours Dissertation.
+At UTS, Kate is a Senior Lecturer and the Director of Undergraduate Design Studies, teaching in interdisciplinary focused subjects across design history, design thinking and design futures.
+In addition, Kate has lectured in the Fashion and Textiles program in second-year theory, and in Honours Dissertation and Studio.

 Can supervise: YES